FabioPINO/science-docs/_posts/2019-03-05-everything-was-created-in-a-big-bang.md

 And suddenly the Universe stopped.
 Galaxies stood still.

 -Biip-biip - said the microwave.
-The popcorn was ready.
+Popcorn was ready.